-- A completed application for graduate admission - Official transcripts from all post-secondary institutions attended (transcripts must be sent directly to the Graduate School from issuing institutions) - A five-six page double-spaced essay explaining interests in the MLA program based on individual intellectual history and interests
+- A completed application for graduate admission - Official transcripts from all post-secondary institutions attended (transcripts must be sent directly to the Graduate School from issuing institutions) - A five to six page double-spaced essay explaining interests in the MLA program based on individual intellectual history and interests - While not required, reference letters from professional and/or academic sources are recommended.

-These materials are reviewed by the MLA admissions committee which makes recommendation to the MLA program director.
+These materials are reviewed by the MLA admissions committee which makes its recommendation to the MLA program director.
 When an applicant is approved by the committee, the director arranges for a personal interview with the candidate.
 A final decision regarding admission is reached after the interview.
 The Graduate Record Exam (GRE) is not required at the present time for admission.
-For more information and application materials, call the MLA office at 803/323-4572 or write to G14 Bancroft Hall, Winthrop University, Rock Hill, SC 29733.
+For more information and application materials, call the MLA office at 803/323-4572, mla@winthrop.edu, or write to G14 Bancroft Hall, Winthrop University, Rock Hill, SC 29733.